ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 Note that this is using a feature of the inventory file to define some special variables.
 Generally speaking, this is not the best way to define variables that describe your system policy, but we'll share suggestions on doing this later.

-.. note:: Values passed in the INI format using the ``key=value`` syntax are interpreted as Python literal structure
+.. note:: Values passed in the INI format using the ``key=value`` syntax are interpreted differently depending on where they are declared.
-          (strings, numbers, tuples, lists, dicts, booleans, None) when declared inline with the host, but if they are in a `:vars` section they'll be interpreted as a string.
+          * When declared inline with the host, INI values are interpreted as Python literal structures (strings, numbers, tuples, lists, dicts, booleans, None)
+          * When declared in a `:vars` section, INI values are interpreted as strings.
 For example ``var=FALSE`` would create a string equal to 'FALSE'.
-          Do not rely on types set during definition, always make sure you specify type with a filter when needed when consuming the variable.
+          * Do not rely on types set during definition, always make sure you specify type with a filter when needed when consuming the variable.

 If you are adding a lot of hosts following similar patterns, you can do this rather than listing each hostname: